apolat2018/LSAT/README.md

 # *Landslide Susceptibility Assessment tool* (LSAT)
+Firstly you should prepare landslide factor rasters.They should be same sizes and same resolutions.
 ### Installing required libraries

 LSAT works on ArcGIS software with the Windows platform.
 Before using the LSAT, the required installations must